easartem/CS50/project/README.md

 This centralized approach not only simplifies the architecture but also allows for a single database connection, enhancing data management and integration.

 ### The showcase website

-The showcase website is a x pages site designed to present the tattoo studio and art to the clients.
-2 goals : on one hand, it is a great way to present the tattoo artist, their style and works.
-On the other hand, it allows the potential client to contact the studio with a detailed form of their personal project.
+The showcase website is a multi-page site designed to present the tattoo studio and its art to clients.
+It has two main goals: to present the tattoo artists, their styles, and works, and to allow potential clients to contact the studio with a detailed form about their personal projects.
+The features include:
-Thus, we have the following features :

 - **Homepage**: A welcoming page with information about the studio.
 - **Studio**: Detailed information about the studio.
 - **Artists**: Detailed information about the artists.